Turning Delhi into a paradise was no child’s play.

 Democracy is all about FREEDOM.

-If you’re serious about turning a city into a living, breathing paradise then you must realize that freedom is the foundation stone of joy, liberty, and dignity.
+If you’re serious about turning a city into a living, breathing paradise, then you must realize that freedom is the foundation stone of joy, liberty, and dignity.
 Fortunately, I always had it in me—I always believed in freedom.

 And I also believed that freedom was incomplete unless people got things for free.
 Like free water, free electricity, free bus rides, free this, and free that.

 (This is the 21st century, my friend.
-We can’t just let people be tormented by GST and income taxes (such things are for crazies whom I refer to as tax-payers)).
+We can’t just let people be tormented by GST and income taxes.
+Such things are for crazies whom I refer to as taxpayers.)

-There was a catch though.
+There was a catch, though.

 Ha!
 I just gave you a hint, didn’t I?

 We all know that a section of society is always willing to part with a significant chunk of their hard-earned money in the form of taxes.
-We call this section, taxpayers—a bunch of naive people.
-So, I intended to loot, ahem, I mean, tax them and pamper the “poor” people.
+We call this section taxpayers—a bunch of naïve people.
+So, I intended to loot—ahem—I mean, tax them and pamper the “poor” people.
 After all, it’s good to help others, right?

 I just had to make the taxpayers believe that making our country “corruption-free” was entirely possible.